Types Of Wine: A Quick Crash-Course On The 4 Main Types Of Wine

 According to some sources, sparkling wine was known to be the work of the Devil.
 It was considered to be an undesirable anomaly and was detested among many contemporary wine aficionados.

-Some sources state that people believed the bubbles to be caused by tides, movement of the stars and so on.
+Some sources state that people believed the bubbles to be caused by tides, the movement of the stars, and so on.

 Here is probably the most interesting story regarding the origin of sparkling wine:

 In the 1600s in the French region of Champagne, a Benedictine monk named Dom Perignon noted that some wine bottles in the cellar were bursting open or being uncorked automatically.

 Actually, the wine had been bottled early and the yeast had become inactive due to low temperature.
 As winter turned to spring, temperatures warmed and the yeast became active again.
 It began converting sugar into alcohol and released carbon dioxide.
 This lead to increased pressure within the bottles, causing the corks to pop.

 Dom’s curiosity piqued and he tried the bubbly wine.
 Upon tasting, he famously said, “Come, I am drinking stars”.